jevad/NLTKinstallForNlpClass/README.md

 We're going to use Pip, as shown in the Mac/Unix instructions on the NLTK web site (see picture above), to install NLTK and other libraries.
 Pip will make our life easier because it will find libraries and so forth for us.
 Cool, huh?

-First, we need to download and install Python (ff you have not already done so).
+First, we need to download and install Python (if you have not already done so).
 The Professor wants to use Python 2.7, so get the latest version of Python 2.7, so go here, https://www.python.org/downloads/ , find the latest version of Python 2.7, and click on the download link.
 You'll see a bunch of choices.
 For these instructions, we're going to choose the 32-bit MSI installer (which you can identify as the MSI installer that is NOT 64-bit).
-There's nothing wrong with the 64-bit version, and you can make 640bit version work if you want to, but, as far as I can tell, most of you have already installed the 32-bit version (perhaps due to the warning on the NLTK instructions), so I'm using that here.
+There's nothing wrong with the 64-bit version, and you can make the 64-bit version work if you wish, but, as far as I can tell, most of you have already installed the 32-bit version (perhaps due to the warning on the NLTK instructions), so I'm using the 32-bit version here.

 You'll be given some options when you install Python.
-* **When asked, you should choose to add the Python directory to your system PATH.**
+* **On the "Customize Python" page, you should choose to "Add python.exe to Path.**  This will add the directory containing Python to your system PATH, which will allow you to run Python without typing in the full path name.
-* Also, for these instructions, I'm assuming that you installed Python in C:\Python27 (That's the "Install for all users option".).  **If you installed it somewhere else, that's fine, but you'll need to modify the paths that appears in the rest of these instructions.**
+* Also, for these instructions, I'm assuming that you installed Python in C:\Python27 (That's the "Install for all users option".).  **If you installed it somewhere else, that's fine, but you'll need to modify the paths that appear in the rest of these instructions to reflect your installation.**

 OK.
 So we have Python installed.
-Open a Windows command prompt and enter:
+Open a new Windows command prompt and enter:
 ```
 echo %PATH%
 ```